 The 2001 Annual Report reflects on the impact that the September 11, 2001 attacks had on United States, AFSC, and our work around the world.
 At the same time to highlights work around the world that had started before the attacks and continued afterwards.

 2009 was tumultuous for the world at large and for AFSC.
 Our 2009 annual report, Building Peace by Fostering Justice, describes how we came through the year – continuing to work in partnership with people of good will, seeking to build a more just and peaceful world while meeting significant financial challenges.
+The repor

 AFSC is a Quaker organization devoted to service, development, and peace programs throughout the world.
 Our work is based on the belief in the worth of every person, and faith in the power of love to overcome violence and injustice.
 Learn more